audioxide/data/data/posts/20210115-articles-my-parents-the-would-be-rockstars.md

 All the same, the band is already a triumph.
 It’s a triumph of music, of the will to make things and put them out there.
 Like Bowie before them, when I listen to the Radi8ors and am reassured that youth is a state of mind, the audacity to create new things.
 Not everyone has the time or resources to run a band, of course, but not everyone has the will either.

 My understanding was the original plan for the band was three albums.
 With _This Is Now_ they’ve achieved that.
 Eda and Rob don’t have ‘Stop’ settings so who knows what’s next.
 Whatever the future holds for Dr Rob & the Radi8ors I hope they know how much it was worth while it was happening.
+They're already rockstars in my eyes.